Recent photo with new look (2010).

 was preparation for founding and operating Labyrinth Enterprises.
 In July

 of 2011, several important changes occurred.
-I began the reorganization
+I reorganized

-of the business for my retirement, I closed the studio in St. Louis, MO,
+of the business for my retirement, closing the studio in St. Louis, MO,

 In the 1970s I made wire jewelry and sold it on Guadalupe Street